PathwayCommons/sbgnml-to-cytoscape/README.md

-# convert-sbgnml
+# sbgnml-to-cytoscape
 An npm module that converts xml based Systems Biology Graphical Notation(SBGN) files to [cytoscape.js](https://github.com/Cytoscape/cytoscape.js) graph JSON.

 ## Requirements
-convert-sbgnml assumes that it will be run in the browser using one of (Chrome, Safari, FireFox).
+sbgnml-to-cytoscape assumes that it will be run in the browser using one of (Chrome, Safari, FireFox).

-convert-sbgnml also expects that it will be receiving sbgnml files.
-You can see some example sbgnml files [here](https://github.com/PathwayCommons/convert-sbgnml/tree/master/test/fixtures/input), and their corresponding output [here](https://github.com/PathwayCommons/convert-sbgnml/tree/master/test/fixtures/output).
+sbgnml-to-cytoscape also expects that it will be receiving sbgnml files.
+You can see some example sbgnml files [here](https://github.com/PathwayCommons/sbgnml-to-cytoscape/tree/master/test/fixtures/input), and their corresponding output [here](https://github.com/PathwayCommons/sbgnml-to-cytoscape/tree/master/test/fixtures/output).

 It would also be helpful to understand the [SBGN language spec](http://sbgn.github.io/sbgn/).